Interview by Polly Bindman

 Sam Carvosso: I usually play around with things in my studio until something interesting happens, but I also have a list in my studio of ten things to consider when feeling a bit stuck.
 I also make a lot of animal models, which I find quite meditative as it allows me time to think.

-Tobias Becker: When creating a work, I usually already know how the end result should look – often I imagine how the final installation will be before I even started a project.
-Within the process there are no real problems, only some screws to adjust.
+Tobias Becker: When creating a work, I usually already know how the end result should look – often, I imagine how the final installation will be before I even started a project.
+Within the process, there are no real problems, only some screws to adjust.
 Creative desperation usually comes into play when finishing a project and being in the process of cutting the cord to the last work and moving on.
-In this period I like reading a lot of theoretical stuff all around photography, cinematographic objects and film.
+During this period, I like reading a lot of theoretical stuff all about photography, cinematographic objects and film.

 You couldn’t live without…

 Sam Carvosso: Probably my Leatherman multi-tool.
 I use it almost every day!